Navyaka/Survival-Analysis-on-Lung-Cancer-Patients/README.md

   - Data Visualization of Target Variables
   - Ensured that data is in format for survival analysis with columns representing time, event status, and covariates
   - Estimated the survival function using Kaplan-Meier Estimator method and computed the median survival time
-  - Performed hypothesis testing to determine whether there is a statistically significant difference in survival between the groups
   - Interpreted the results and reported the findings by creating survival curves